Search

 Online

-The records of radio station WUOM document the development of radio broadcasting at the University of Michigan from the 1920s through the 1960s.
-The bulk of the material dating from the founding of the campus radio station WUOM in 1948.
-The records include administrative files; scripts, publicity material, course guides and other program related material; and recordings of select broadcasts. the WUOM records are organized into three subgroups: Paper Records (including visual materials), Audio Materials (sound recordings) and Printed Material.
-The content description and arrangement idiosyncrasies of each are presented below.
-Though the dates of the current accession continue only into the early 1980s, with the bulk of materials concentrated in the 1940s-1960s, WUOM is a continuing unit of the university, and future accessions are anticipated.
+The records of radio station WUOM document the development of radio broadcasting at the University of Michigan from the 1920s through the 2000s.
+A significant amount of material dates from the founding of the campus radio station WUOM in 1948.
+The records include administrative files; scripts, publicity material, course guides and other program related material; and recordings of select broadcasts.
+Additional materials include the records of affiliate stations, namely WFUM in Flint, which documents the station's facilities and operations, photographs of events, and programming guides.